ayn2op/discordo/README.md

 [Here.](./docs)

-### Configuration

-A default configuration file is created on first start-up at `$HOME/.config/discordo/config.yml` on Unix, `$HOME/Library/Application Support/discordo/config.yml` on Darwin, and `%AppData%/discordo/config.yml` on Windows.

-Optionally, you can specify an alternative configuration file location with the `config` command-line flag to the executable (eg: `--config OPTIONAL/PATH/HERE.yml`).

-Similarly, a log file is created on first start-up at `$HOME/.cache/discordo/logs.txt` on Unix, `$HOME/Library/Caches/discordo/logs.txt` on Darwin, and `%LocalAppData%/discordo/logs.txt` on Windows.

 ## Disclaimer

 Automated user accounts or "self-bots" are against Discord's Terms of Service.
 I am not responsible for any loss caused by using "self-bots" or Discordo.